All Episodes

 The Democrats can be beaten.

-Yeah, but it matters why they don't show up.
+But it matters why they don't show up.

 They're not enthused.

-And they're not enthused.
+And they're not enthused now.

-No, I don't care what people want to talk about the Democrat primary.
+I don't care what people want to talk about the Democrat primary.

-I've got to take a quick time out.
+I've got to take a quick timeout.

 We'll be back and continue here.